-The votes mean we now have mandatory, enforceable Covid Certification, based on “evidence” that is completely out of date, incorrect and supported by studies which are out of date, incorrect, and non-peer-reviewed preprints.
+The votes mean we now have mandatory, enforceable Vaccine Passports, based on “evidence” that is completely out of date, incorrect and supported by studies which are out of date, incorrect, and non-peer-reviewed preprints.

 Combine the flimsy health “evidence” with the fact that no societal or economic impact assessments had been carried out prior to their introduction, we must conclude that this policy, which commenced development in April 2021, was being introduced no matter what.

 Desperate to support the proposal following repeated questions (and FOI’s) from members of the public and occasionally a persistent MLA or two – This was all they could find.